chris/echo-cognito-auth/Readme.md

 ## Use/Build

+First, if you are going to use this as the basis of a project, you'll want to grab one of the releases and use that (the layout does not support the `gonew` tool).
+You will also want to search and replace all the "echo cognito auth" text with your own name.
+So, look for: "EchoCognitoAuth" as well as "echo-cognito-auth" and just "echo" in general.
+This is certainly in the `serverless.yml` and `cognito.yml` files, but is also in `go.mod`, `server.go` and the HTML templates, etc, etc.

 ### Required environment variables/account info

 You will need to set up a `serverless-env.yml` file with various values that are specific to your deploy/user.
 See the `serverless-env.yml.example` file and update all the values in it.
 Note that as it describes, you'd normally set a bunch of these values directly in `serverless.yml`, but by doing it this way, it helps keep changes/use specific values out of the repo and all in one place - adjust for your needs as you desire.
 Valus: